-The Group on 31/12/2015 had negative working capital, as current liabilities exceed current assets by € 3.098 k. (parent company € 5.631 k).
-The most important part of current liabilities (42% Group - 44% parent company) is long-term debt installments payable in the following year.
-Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by € 2.344 k and the Company's is presented negative by € 521 k.
+The Group on 31/12/2016 had negative working capital, as current liabilities exceed current assets by \in 2.748 k. (parent company \in 6.429 k).
+The most important part of current liabilities (38% the Group and the parent company) is long-term debt installments payable in the following year.

+Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by \notin 2.918 k and the Company's is presented negative by \notin 1.260 k.